WHAT SIZE BMX STEM DO YOU NEED?

 FORGED VS CNC STEMS

-Forged stems are also strong but because they are forged from a raw block of material using heat and pressue you can't get as cleaner of a look compared to CNC machining.
+Forged stems are also strong but because they are forged from a raw block of material using heat and pressure you can't get as cleaner of a look compared to CNC machining.
 Forged stems are cheaper but you need to produce a larger quantity of them to work which more often than not isn't viable for BMX brands to do.
 Cult produce a good looking forged version of their Salvation stem.

 You will commonly find forged stems on complete bikes as they are mass produced compared to after market parts which in turn helps keep the pricing down on the bikes.